Weight Loss Blogs: Top 100

 Now, without further ado (and in no particular order), here are the Top 100 Inspirational Weight Loss Blogs of 2016.

 1. 300 Pounds Down

-300 pounds down is the weight loss blog of Holly, formerly a 417 pound woman, who is chronicling her bid to lose 300 pounds.
+300 pounds down is the weight loss blog of Holly, formerly a 417-pound woman, who is chronicling her bid to lose 300 pounds.
 Holly details her fluctuating weight through college when food became a way to manage the stresses of everyday life.
-Holly is now down to 250 pounds and blogs about her daily struggles maintaining her weight.
-300 pounds down is also a 2016 winner of ‘Best Obesity Blogs’ as judged by healthline.
+Holly is now down to 250 pounds and blogs about her daily struggles with maintaining her weight.
+300 pounds down is also a 2016 winner of ‘Best Obesity Blogs’ as judged by HealthLine.

 2. A Black Girls Guide To Weight Loss

 Kendall is a mother concerned about her weight.
 Her blog documents her early weight loss adventures and the ongoing ups and downs of weight management.
 The blog was set up to ensure she remained accountable during her weight loss journey and now features a variety of self-help and weight loss information that will benefit anyone looking to get in shape.

 A Journey To Thin was established in 2008 by Alissa, a 30-something new mom looking to get fit and healthy with her hubby.
 Alissa lost almost 90 pounds following Weight Watchers Online and transformed her body from overweight and unfit to successfully completing 5km running races.
 The blog documents her past struggles with postpartum depression and anxiety and focuses on advice and modifications that can be maintained for the long term.

 A Weight Lifted is the blog at FitWoman.com.
 It focuses on a range of weight loss topics including body image, emotional eating, dieting, gentle nutrition, and enjoyable exercise.
 The authors aim to help you with a ‘life free of weight loss worries’.